Find Trade Colleges

 Coordination: Adjusting actions in relation to others’ actions.

-There were about 16,300 jobs for Floor Layer in 2016 (in the United States).
+In 2016, there was an estimated number of 16,300 jobs in the United States for Floor Layer.
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Floor Layer by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Floor Layer per year.

 undefined